exasol/project-keeper/doc/user_guide/user_guide.md

 </properties>
 ```

+The specified Java version must be available on your local machine in [`toolchains.xml`](#configure-mavens-toolchainsxml).
+PK will automatically update the GitHub workflows `ci-build.yml` and `release.yml` and install the required Java versions using GitHub action [`setup-java`](https://github.com/actions/setup-java).
+This action automatically manages `toolchains.xml` on the GitHub runner, so that the build will use the same Java versions.

+When your project uses multiple Maven modules, each can specify it's own Java version.
+PK will collect all versions and use them in the GitHub workflows.

+PK will also calculate the maximum Java version used by all modules and use the next major Java version for generating `.github/workflows/ci-build-next-java.yml`.

 #### Exclude Dependencies From Automatic Version Update

 PK's [update-dependencies](#update-dependencies) mode updates the project's `pom.xml` files and updates the versions of all dependencies.
 In certain cases this could break the build.
 To exclude a dependency from the automatic update, add the following to your `pom.xml`: